lubeda/EsphoMaTrix/README.md

 ### Local trigger

-To use the display without homeassistant automations you may use the [advanced functionality](#change-configuration-during-runtime) with triggers.
+To use the display without homeassistant automations, you may use the [advanced functionality](#change-configuration-during-runtime) with triggers.
 The triggers can be fired by sensors, time or by the ehmtx component.

 #### on_next_screen
 There is a trigger available to do some local magic.
 The trigger ```on_next_screen``` is triggered every time a new screen is displayed (it doesn't trigger on the clock/date display!!).
 In lambda's you can use two local string variables: